abritopach/elixir_ninety_nine_backend_challenge/app/ionic_ninety_nine_mobile_challenge/README.md

 * Test in localhost:

-To run it, cd into `ionic-employees-stitch-mongodb` and run:
+To run it, cd into `ionic-ninety-nine-mobile-challenge` and run:

 ```bash
 npm install